 RELATED: 7 Reasons You Can’t Stop Coughing

 Rinsing your nasal cavity is the simplest and, for many folks, one of the most effective remedies for post-nasal drip.
 It’s especially effective if you think your symptoms are from allergies or pollution.
 A rinse with a squirt bottle or a Neti pot works by washing irritants or allergens out of your nasal passages, says Alice Hoyt, MD, assistant professor of medicine at Vanderbilt University Medical Center.
 “It’s ridding your body of that extra junk that is triggering the process of mucus production.”

 Steam is another simple, effective way to loosen and clear mucus from the back of your throat and ease post-nasal drip.
-While a humidifier will moisten the whole room, Dr. Liberatore recommends a hot shower to enhance the results.
+While a humidifier will moisten the whole room (we love the Vicks Warm Mist Humidifier), Dr. Liberatore recommends a hot shower to enhance the results.
 “It’s better to do something directly to your nose than to humidify the air in general, because it can increase mold issues,” she says.
 “You can also put a couple of drops of eucalyptus oil on the shower floor,” she adds, to help clear nasal passageways.

 Other options: Fill a sink or bowl with hot water (with or without a couple of drops of eucalyptus oil), put a towel over your head, and inhale.

 If you do use a humidifier, make sure you clean it regularly.

 Post-nasal drip is commonly caused by allergies.
 You’ll often be able to tell if one of your symptoms is itchiness.
 “The allergy cells responsible for allergy symptoms release histamine, which is a very itchy compound,” explains Dr. Hoyt.